5 Advanced Technology Examples to Improve Your Business

 Companies want customized solutions for unique processes, and when they don’t have the correct procedures, users take matters into their own hands, inventing ad-hoc methods to fill the gaps.

-Low-code development means app-building tools which can tackle or optimize complex and specific tasks—it’s as simple as dragging and dropping and takes less time than regular development, and can help organizations create a whole suite of unique solutions for their processes.
+Low-code development means easy to use app-building tools which can tackle or optimize complex and detailed tasks.
+It’s as simple as dragging and dropping, takes less time than regular development, and can help organizations create a whole suite of unique solutions for their processes.

 Whether it improves customer engagement or operational efficiencies, low-code platforms can offer enterprise-level apps for a fraction of the price for SMBs.

-Our client, a business in the logistics industry, wanted a personalized app that could quote and match carriers and customers for oversized or specialized freight.
-There wasn’t a tool that did that, so what we used low-code to build a custom app that provided an experience all the way from quoting to booking.
+Our client ZMac, a business in the logistics industry, wanted a personalized app that could quote and match carriers and customers for oversized or specialized freight.
+There wasn’t a tool that did that, so we used low-code to build a custom app that provided an experience all the way from quoting to booking.

-- Incorporating advanced technology into business processes is the primary strategy for SMBs undergoing digital transformation
+Incorporating modern technology solutions into business processes is the primary strategy for SMBs undergoing digital transformation